HAIR LOSS IS A PROBLEM FOR

 Many people still believe the myth that hair loss only comes down from the mother’s side of the family.
 The truth is that hair loss can come from either side of the family.
-It may follow a very predictable pattern from either your mother or your father, or it may be a combination from both sides.
+It may follow a very predictable pattern from your mother or father or a combination from both sides.
 Occasionally a young patient will come to us with extensive baldness when there is no family history of early baldness from either parents’ side.

-At the Cooley Hair Center, we rely on the family history as well as the patient’s own history of hair loss as a guide to estimate what a patient can expect in the future.
+At the Cooley Hair Center, we rely on the family history and the patient’s own history of hair loss as a guide to estimate what a patient can expect in the future.
 It is just an estimate as there is no way to accurately predict at this point in time how bald someone may become.
 In general, the more family members with extensive baldness and the earlier in life someone’s hair loss appears, the more extensive it will become.

 Types of Hair Loss